Installation

 const API_AUTH_TOKEN = 'XXXX'

-Note: You will need actual API_AUTH_TOKEN
+const USER_TOKEN= 'YYYYNote: You will need actual API_AUTH_TOKEN and USER_TOKEN

 export const questionSetEditorConfig = {